 The diagnosis of a non-malignant asbestos-related lung pathology does not trigger the statute of limitations with respect to a later-diagnosed, distinct malignant asbestos-related condition.
 Because the malignancy could not have been predicted when an earlier action relating to the non-malignant condition was dismissed on the merits, the doctrine of claims preclusion was not applied to bar the plaintiff's action.
 Sopha v.
-Owens-Corning Fiberglass Corporation, 230 Wis.
+Owens-Corning Fiberglass Corp., 230 Wis.
 2d 212, 601 N.W.2d 627 (1999),

 The statute of limitations for subrogation claims is the statute of limitations on the underlying tort.
 Schwittay v.
-Sheboygan Falls Mutual Insurance Co.
-2001 WI App 140, 246 Wis.
+Sheboygan Falls Mutual Insurance Co., 2001 WI App 140, 246 Wis.
 2d 385, 630 N.W.2d 772, 00-2445.

 Even though a plaintiff might plead and testify to having suffered emotional distress on account of a lawyer's malpractice, that fact does not convert the claim into one seeking redress for injuries to the person.
-The underlying injuries in a legal malone seeking returns for implies to the person.
-The underlying injuries in a legal marpractice claim are to rights and interests of a plaintiff that go beyond, or at least are different from, injuries to his or her person under s.
-893.54.
+The underlying injuries in a legal malpractice claim are to rights and interests of a plaintiff that go beyond, or at least are different from, injuries to his or her person under this section.
 Hicks v.
 Nunnery, 2002 WI App 87, 253 Wis.
 2d 721, 643 N.W.2d 809, 01-0751.

 Knowing that a particular product caused an injury, an injured party cannot extend the accrual date for a cause of action against the product's manufacturer due to the subsequent discovery of possible connections between that product and another manufacturer's product in causing the injury.
 Baldwin v.
-Badger Mining Corporation & Mine Safety Appliances Co.
-2003 WI App 95, 264 Wis.
-2d 301, 663 N.W.2d 382,
+Badger Mining Corp., 2003 WI App 95, 264 Wis.
+2d 301, 663 N.W.2d 382, 02-1197.